CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 To show information about packet drops for all the channels you configure, run the `nv show system wjh packet-buffer` command.
 The command output includes the reason for the drop and the recommended action to take.

 You can also show the WJH configuration on the switch:
 - To show the configuration for a channel, run the `nv show system wjh channel <channel>` command.
-For example, `nv show system wjh channel forwarding`.
 - To show the configuration for packet drop categories in a channel, run the `nv show system wjh channel <channel> trigger` command.
-For example, `nv show system wjh channel forwarding trigger`.

 The following example shows information about layer 1 packet drops: